EDUCATIONAL RIGHTS OF CHILDREN AND YOUTH IN TRANSITION

 - Enroll in school immediately, even if lacking documents normally required for enrollment.

 - Enroll in school and attend classes while the school gathers needed documents.

 - Enroll in the local school; or continue attending their school of origin (the school they attended when permanently housed or the school in which they were last enrolled), if that is your preference and is feasible.If the school district believes that the school you select is not in the best interest of your children, then the district must provide you with a written explanation of its position and inform you of your right to appeal its decision.

 - Receive transportation to and from the school of origin, if you request this.

 - Receive educational services comparable to those provided to other students, according to your children’s needs.

-Please notify your child's school if you anticipate that you may lose your permanent housing.
+If you are in an unstable housing situation, please contact the school counselor or FCRC coordinator.
 We will work with you to keep your child in their home school, if at all possible, or connect you with another district if needed.
-For more information, contact the school counselor or social worker.
-You may also contact Peggy Carlson, the District Case Manager for Students in Transition, at (360) 604-3738 or email@example.com or Katie Greer, SIT support clerk at (360)604-3789.
+You may also contact Peggy Carlson, the District Liaison for Students in Transition, at (360) 604-3738 or email@example.com or Katie Greer, SIT support clerk at (360)604-3789.

 The number for the Clark County Emergency Shelter Hotline is (360) 695-9677.
 For other resources go to Council for the Homeless or to http://www.211info.org.